 - The pilot episode of Stargate Atlantis, Sheppard and Rodney find the shuttlepod bay (eventually named "Jumpers").
 Upon finding that Sheppard can pilot them, Rodney runs off to find Weir to inform her of the revelation.
 When they return, the Jumper is missing.
 After Rodney gives this trope's name, John uncloaks to impress Weir.

-- Subverted in an episode of Leverage, "Three Days of the Hunter Job".
+- Invoked in an episode of Leverage, "Three Days of the Hunter Job".
 Nate and the episode's bad guy walk into what she thinks is the apartment belonging to someone who is unraveling a government conspiracy, to find the material gone and Eliot coming out, cleaning up.

 - Doctor Who